 We believe that all children should have the opportunity to be fluent, confident readers who are able to comprehend and understand a wide range of both fiction and non-fiction texts.
 We want them to develop a love of reading, a good knowledge of a range of authors and be able to understand more about the world in which they live, through the knowledge they gain from texts.
-We achieve this through a consistent approach of phonics and reading teaching throughout the school.
-At Horsley, we strive to provide reading materials from a range of cultural backgrounds and authors.
-We encourage a home school partnership which enables parents and carers to understand how to support the skills taught in school.

 Our School Library

 Our library is key to promoting a love of learning.
 As the heart of our school's reading community, it is where children read, listen to a story and choose books to take hime and share with family.
 It has recently been reorganised by a wonderfully resourceful parents, Mrs Pickering, so that EYFS and KS1 children can find books more easily.

 The PM Benchmark Kit measures a student's: instructional reading level, ability to read for meaning, ability to integrate meaning with structural and visual cues, use of self-monitoring systems, knowledge of print conventions, rate of learning, level of independence.
 At Horsley, we use to accurately assess children's current level and to measure progress.

 Reading Teachers = Reading Pupils

 This intervention is for pupils who can read, but need a little extra work on fluency, story voice and pace.
 The main aim is to develop independent reading and comprehension skills.
 It aims enable children to be independent problem solvers who read with understanding and enjoyment.